 - You caused severe bodily harm to another person while driving under the influence.

 - You caused the death of another person while driving under the influence.

 These carry more severe penalties compared to DUI misdemeanors.
 Mainly, it entails more jail time.

 Florida’s Implied Consent Law

-The Implied Consent Law refers to all drivers lawfully arrested for DUI to submit their blood, urine, and breath test.
+The Implied Consent Law refers to all drivers lawfully arrested for DUI to submit their blood, urine, and breath tests.
 Drivers who refuse to submit their test will result in a one-year revocation of their driver’s license.

 If they still refuse for their second offense, their driver’s license will be revoked for a minimum of 18 months.
 In addition, a second offense refusal of submitting a breath test results in a first-degree misdemeanor charge with a fine of up to $1,000 and a max of one year in jail.

-For drivers who submitted their tests with at least .08 showing up will get their license suspended for six months and one year for the next occurrence.
+Drivers who submitted their tests with at least .08 showing up will get their license suspended for six months and one year for the next occurrence.

 Choosing a Reliable Clearwater DUI Lawyer to Help You in Your Case